pulp/pulp_container/docs/admin/learn/authentication.md

 All users are permitted to pull content from the Registry without any limitations because the concept of private repositories is not adopted once token authentication is disabled.
-But, only users with staff permissions are allowed to push content to the Registry.
+But, only users with superuser permissions are allowed to push content to the Registry.

 ## Remote Webserver Authentication